KietNg874/Internship/submissions/nguyen-thanh-kiet/project-proposal/README.md

 Modern enterprises are rapidly adopting serverless architectures, with **65% of organizations** planning to increase serverless adoption in 2024 (according to Datadog's State of Serverless report).
 However, **78% of these organizations** lack comprehensive backup and disaster recovery strategies for their serverless applications, creating significant business risks.

 ### Industry Context
-- **$1.56 trillion** in annual revenue at risk globally due to inadequate DR planning
 - **Average downtime cost**: $5,600 per minute for enterprise applications
 - **Serverless adoption growth**: 50% year-over-year, but DR maturity lags behind
 - **Compliance requirements**: 89% of enterprises face regulatory requirements for data protection